 Many of the existing regulations began as metrics to reduce oil consumption and focused on extending the number of kilometres/litre (miles/gallon) a vehicle could travel.

 This approach has been extended into the regulations which now limit GHG emissions from vehicles.

-Extending the fuel economy metric to meet objectives to reduce emissions is having unintended consequences as low-density alternative materials are being used to reduce vehicle mass.
+However, extending the fuel economy metric to meet objectives to reduce emissions is having unintended consequences as low-density alternative materials are being used to reduce vehicle mass.

-These materials may achieve lighter overall vehicle weights, with corresponding reductions in fuel consumption and use phase emissions.
+Low-density materials may achieve lighter overall vehicle weights, with corresponding reductions in fuel consumption and use phase emissions.

-However, the production of these low-density materials is typically more energy and GHG intensive, and emissions during vehicle production are likely to increase significantly.
+The production of these low-density materials is typically more energy and GHG intensive, and emissions during vehicle production are likely to increase significantly.